STEP #1: BED BUG FREE Zone

 Watch how ZappBug works!

 When you remove your bedding from the bed put all of it into sealed plastic bags immediately.
-This is to prevent any bed bugs from falling off and spreading when you move your bedding to the ZappBug unit or dryer (be cautious if you are using a clothes dryer because it may not get up to a high enough temperature to kill bed bugs).
+This is to prevent any bed bugs from falling off and spreading when you move your bedding to the ZappBug unit or dryer (be careful if you are using a clothes dryer because it may not get up to a high enough temperature to kill bed bugs).

 When you are removing your bedding from bags to heat treat it is very important to do so correctly in order to not accidentally spread bed bugs around.